 The programme was piloted at HMP Wandsworth in 2001, and now Shannon Trust works with all prisons in England, Wales and Northern Ireland, reaching thousands of learners and mentors each year.

-Shannon Trust reading programme
+Shannon Trust programmes

 Looking forward